llahti/CarND-Advanced-Lane-Lines/writeup.md

 ## Color Threshold and Gradients Threshold

-NOTE!
-Color threshold and gradient threshold is for earlier version of this project, but it is good to keep here for informative purpose.
+> NOTE!
+Color threshold and gradient threshold are for earlier version of this project.
+In this version we i'm not basically thresholding colors or gradients alone but it is good to keep here for informative purpose.

 Threshold code is located in `LaneFinder/threshold.py` File.
 It is the used in pipeline code which is located in `apply()` method in `LaneFinder/pipeline.py`